Position

 • High school diploma or equivalent required; associate or bachelor's degree in a related field preferred.

-• Previous experience in a behavioral health setting is highly desirable.
+• Previous experience in a behavioral health setting or related field is highly desirable.

-• Knowledge of mental health issues and treatment modalities.
+• Knowledge of mental health issues, therapeutic interventions, and crisis management techniques.

 • Strong communication and interpersonal skills, with the ability to de-escalate potentially volatile situations.

-• Ability to work effectively in a team environment and maintain a positive attitude.
+• Ability to work collaboratively within a team and maintain a positive and supportive attitude.

 Is becoming a Behavioral Health Associate a good career path?